tsunami643/blog/_posts/2018-06-30-ti8-team-guide.md

 **Notable tournament placings** A whole bunch of 3<sup>rd</sup> place finishes

-**How did they qualify?** TI7's runners-up gave a decidedly less than stellar performance this season, but it was enough to squeeze into the DPC top 8 for a TI invite anyway.
-Their biggest mistake was getting revenge on Liquid too early in the season, thus preventing the Sccc ultra instinct arc.
+**How did they qualify?** TI7's runners-up gave a less than stellar performance this season, but it was enough to squeeze into the DPC top 8 for a TI invite anyway.
+Their biggest mistake was getting revenge on Liquid too early in the year, thus preventing the Sccc ultra instinct arc.

 **What can we expect?** This squad didn't have *amazing* results before TI7 either.
 They were good enough to be directly invited, but most people considered LFY or LGD to be the strongest Chinese teams at that TI.
 Perhaps history will repeat itself.